Picking with array

 This feature limits that the vision result received by the current “Vision Move” Step must be in a specified bin.
 The vision result out of the effective bin range will not be used.

-The effective range for each bin can be configured separately in the corresponding configuration window.
+Each bin’s effective range for vision result can be configured separately in the corresponding configuration window.
 Only bins with “Set effective range for pose” enabled can be selected in the drop-down menu.

 Application Example

-Add “Bin1”, and select the “Set effective range for pose” parameter for this bin.
+Add “Bin1”, and enable the “Set effective range for pose” parameter for this bin.

 Select “Bin1” in the drop-down menu.